hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Tip: Make a separate branch for each set of unrelated changes.
+This makes it easier for reviewers to give feedback.
+It also makes it easier for you and future collaborators to understand the changes and to revert or build on them.
+Additionally, if there is a delay in one set of changes, your other changes aren't also delayed.